-Mesenchymal stem cells (MSC) are multipotent stem cells with a high capacity for self-renewal.
+Mesenchymal stem cells (MSCs) are multipotent stem cells with a high capacity for self-renewal.
 They can develop into specialized cells of the body such as chondrocytes, osteoblasts, and adipocytes, and their easy accessibility, exceptional genomic stability, and capacity for tissue repair with few immunological and ethical issues make them a favorable cell type for experimental and clinical use.
-Human umbilical cord-derived mesenchymal stem cells (hUC-MSC) have advantages over traditional sources of MSC, including ease of collection, faster self-renewal, longer multipotency, and additional immunosuppressive properties.
+Human umbilical cord-derived mesenchymal stem cells (hUC-MSCs) have advantages over traditional sources of MSCs, including ease of collection, faster self-renewal, longer multipotency, and additional immunosuppressive properties.

 Human Material Precaution

 Tissues used for cell isolation were acquired with informed consent and adhere to HIPAA standards for human privacy protection.
 All human biological material, including human cells, should always be handled as potentially infectious using at least Biosafety Level 2 precautions; we recommend that appropriate safety procedures be followed, using the same biosafety protocol used with known infectious material.
 Viral testing cannot prove the absence of a latent viral genome.